ubc/emoji-feedback/README.md

 1. To build for production, `npm run build` will output the production-ready, minified, tree-shaken bundle in `/dist`.

 ### Usage
 Emoji-Feedback can be installed via `npm`.
+Since this app requires the DOM, it will not run via Node.
+I highly recommend using something like Webpack or Rollup to produce a bundle that will be executed by the browser.
 `npm i @justin0022/emoji-feedback`
 ```javascript
 const emojiFeedback = require('@justin0022/emoji-feedback')